Residential Possession Proceedings

 The tenant does not need to be in breach of the terms of the tenancy for this notice to be served.
 After the expiry of the notice, you can issue court proceedings for an order requiring the tenant to give you possession of the property.
 There used to be two types of notice depending on whether you are terminating: 1) a fixed term tenancy or a tenancy that has continued after expiry of the fixed term; or 2) a tenancy that has only ever been a periodic tenancy e.g. a tenancy that runs from one period to another such as from week to week, month to month or year to year and has never had a fixed term.
 In some cases the landlord will need to calculate the last day of a period of a tenancy and this date will need to be specified in the notice.

-Since 1 October 2015 (for new tenancies commencing on or after 1 October 2015) there is now only one type of section 21 notice to serve on a tenant and it must be in the new prescribed form.
+Since 1 October 2018 there is now only one type of section 21 notice to serve on a tenant and it must be in the new prescribed form.

-Note that there will be further important changes to the legislation and notices which will apply to all AST’s from 1 October 2018.
+As from 1 October 2018 there are further important changes to the legislation and notices which now apply to all ASTs.
 Please bear this in mind.

 Legal advice should be sought as to the appropriate notice and its validity.